NilsBjerk/java-practice-exercises/Temperature/README.md

+## Temperature converter

-# Choose between:
+## Choose between:
-  Celcius - Farenheit
+  Celcius to Farenheit

-  Farenheit - Celcius
+  Farenheit to Celcius